 “The little boy’s room, y’know.”

-What the hell was in this briefcase? wondered Marwood.
+What the hell was in this briefcase? wondered Ferriss.
 All he knew was that it had been a big … well, huge operation.
 Whatever this thing was had been protected by gun-toting security men on its way to JFK airport.
-They’d been told to guard it with their lives until they landed at Heathrow airport, England, where they would be met by armed guards.
+They’d been told to guard it with their lives until they landed at Heathrow Airport, England, where they would be met by armed guards.

 Next, he tested the buttons on the briefcase.
 No movement.
 He felt in his pocket for something no one knew he possessed, a kind of skeleton key, privy only to the higher echelon of security guards.
 He tried it and, to his surprise, the lid sprang open.